Inside: We all deal with stress and anxiety! Learn some ways, especially how to journal as possible ways to relieve stress and anxiety.

-We can’t just let the thoughts in our head to have free reign.
+We can’t just let the thoughts in our heads have free reign.

 For this reason, catching our thoughts and making them work for us and not against us needs to be a habit that continues each day.

-In all honesty, our thoughts determine our feelings which determines our behavior.
+In all honesty, our thoughts determine our feelings which determine our behavior.

 The way you think determines the way you feel, and the way you feel determines the way you act. ~Rick Warren

 So catching our thoughts right away needs to be an intentional action.

 Our thoughts create life or take away that life. (click to tweet)

 Journaling As A Way to Relieve Stress And Anxiety